rogerwelin/rogerwelin.github.io/_posts/2018-09-03-golang-concurrency-fundamentals.markdown

 * WaitGroup:s (from the **sync** package)
 * channels (buffered & unbuffered)

+There's definitely a lot more important subjects to cover but these are the basics that are important to grasp.

 ## Concurrency in Go
 Without going into too much theory I would say that goroutines are at the core of concurrency in Go.
 Goroutines are user-space threads which are similar to kernel threads managed by the OS but instead managed entirely by the Go runtime.
 The reason for this is that user-space threads managed by the Go runtime are lighter-weight and cheaper than kernel threads.
 Also smaller memory footprint: initial goroutine stack = 2kb, default thread stack = 8kb